Configuring Components

 Most of the applications can have their Helm values overridden by adding

-or modifying $DEPLOY_NAME/helm-configs/$COMPONENT.yaml
+or modifying $DEPLOY_NAME/helm-configs/$COMPONENT.yaml in your deployment

 repo.